treefishuk/Nomoni/docs/_getting_started/part-five-security.md

     }
 ```

-## Step 7 : Build and run the new master project
+## Step 7 : Build and run the new presentation project

-Build and run the new master project, and try to access the management page in the menu...
+Build and run the new presentation project, and try to access the management page in the menu...

 At this point you will see an error message.
 The _Layout.cshtml in the main module expects a *BaseViewModel* to be passed to the view.
 The Login page however in the Razor library that Identity now uses expects a *LoginModel* to be passed to the view.